Biography

 TV and Film

-Tiffany made her acting debut voicing the iconic character of Judy Jetson in Jetsons: The Movie, which grossed over $20 million at the box office and cemented her pop culture status beyond music.
-She later embraced her campy side with starring roles in the highly rated SyFy originals Mega Piranha and Mega Python vs. Gatoroid—co-starring her 1980s pop “rival” Debbie Gibson.
-Her voiceover talents continued on Cartoon Network’s Robot Chicken, and she’s guest-starred on shows including How I Met Your Mother, That '80s Show, and The Young & The Restless.
+She made her acting debut voicing the iconic character of Judy Jetson in Jetsons: The Movie, which grossed over $20 million at the box office and cemented her pop culture status beyond music.
+She later embraced her campy side with starring roles in the highly rated Syfy originals Mega Piranha and Mega Python vs. Gatoroid, co-starring her 1980s pop “rival” Debbie Gibson.

-In reality television, Tiffany has brought her unfiltered charm and charisma to a variety of series, including Australia’s I’m A Celebrity… Get Me Out of Here, Rachael Ray vs. Guy: Celebrity Cook-Off, ABC’s Celebrity Wife Swap, VH1’s Celebrity Fit Club, A&E’s Celebrity Ghost Stories, and Food Network Challenge.
+In reality television, Tiffany has brought her unfiltered personality and charisma to a wide range of series, including Australia’s I’m A Celebrity… Get Me Out of Here, Rachael Ray vs. Guy: Celebrity Cook-Off, ABC’s Celebrity Wife Swap, VH1’s Celebrity Fit Club, A&E’s Celebrity Ghost Stories, and Food Network Challenge.

-Most recently, her vocals were featured in Lifetime’s holiday hit Ladies of the ’80s: A Divas Christmas, where she contributed the theme song to the festive soundtrack.
-The film, which reunited ’80s soap icons like Loni Anderson, Linda Gray, and Morgan Fairchild, added a nostalgic layer of pop culture resonance—with Tiffany’s signature voice front and center.
+Her vocals were featured in Lifetime’s holiday film Ladies of the ’80s: A Divas Christmas, where she contributed the theme song to the soundtrack.
+The film, which reunited iconic ’80s television stars including Loni Anderson, Linda Gray, and Morgan Fairchild, added a nostalgic layer of pop culture resonance, with Tiffany’s signature voice front and center.

 Awards and Recognition